 The reopening was first scheduled for the end of Ramadan, then for the end of summer, and lastly for the first quarter of 2023.
 The newest update is the most correct one: Ain Dubai is closed until further notice.

-So, if you’re itching for a ride on the world’s biggest Ferris wheel, you might have to wait until Dubai figures out how to keep the wheel turning.
+So, if you’re itching for a ride on the biggest Ferris wheel in the world, you might have to wait until Dubai figures out how to keep the wheel turning.

 If you want to have a relaxing sightseeing cruise around Dubai Marina and Jumeirah Beach Residence, come aboard this budget-friendly boat tour.
 You will sail along the waterways and admire the Ain Ferris wheel with a tropical drink in your hand!